-Next, make the orange caramel.
+The next step is to make the orange caramel.
 This is easy to do, just cook the sugar and the mandarin juice until it turns an amber color; then pour the caramel into a loaf pan.

-Now, scald the cream, milk, a little of the juice and the mandarin peel and slowly whisk into the eggs and sugar.
-Pour this strained mixture over the orange-caramel and place in a water bath for an hour, or until the custard is set.
+The final step is to scald the cream, milk, a little of the juice and the mandarin peel and slowly whisk into the eggs and sugar.
+Pour this strained mixture over the orange-caramel and place in a water bath and bake for an hour, or until the custard is set.

 After the custard has cooled turn out on a platter and watch the caramel drizzle over this silky-smooth dessert.